 Research shows an individual’s social network (e.g. spouse, mother-in-law, and friends) has great influence on his or her fertility desires and reproductive health.
 Thus, addressing the overall context in which reproductive health decisions are made could accelerate the progress towards reducing unmet need that has languished until now.

-Tékponon Jikuagou is a USAID-funded five-year project that aims to reduce unmet need for family planning in Benin through social network interventions.
+Tékponon Jikuagou was a USAID-funded five-year project that aimed to reduce unmet need for family planning in Benin through social network interventions.
 Formative research has found that deeply embedded social norms related to gender roles underlie unmet need for family planning.
-The goal is to create a social environment that enables married couples to achieve their fertility desires by fostering reflective dialogue and catalyzing discussion about social norms related to family planning, and diffusing information through formal and informal social groups, influential opinion leaders, and well-connected individuals.
+The goal of TJ was to create a social environment that enables married couples to achieve their fertility desires by fostering reflective dialogue and catalyzing discussion about social norms related to family planning, and diffusing information through formal and informal social groups, influential opinion leaders, and well-connected individuals.

 Explore the Tékponon Jikuagou Project: